-This document is intended to act as a basic guide on how you can use Smart Filters and Composite Filters in Shavlik Patch for Microsoft System Center.
+This document is intended to act as a basic guide on how you can use Smart Filters and Composite Filters in Ivanti Patch for SCCM.

 Creating and Using a Smart Filter

-The default Filter that is set to be used when veiwing Shavlik Patch items is "*All", which is intended to display all products and updates.
+The default Filter that is set to be used when viewing Ivanti Patch for SCCM items is "*All", which is intended to display all products and updates.
 However, it can make it easier to set up some filters that you can use to access certain information more quickly.
 There are a few default filters already set up, but for creating your own the simplest filtering to set up is a "Smart Filter".
 Here's how:

 1) Click the 'New Smart Filter' button.